 All my mentors are now dead as Paramole has now passed on.
-My gladiatorial battles with illness kept me away from him for the past 13 years before his passing but he continued to make sure from Nigeria I was well and progressing in life in the UK.
+My gladiatorial battles with illness kept me away from him for the past 13 years before his passing, but he continued to make sure from Nigeria.
+I was well and progressing in life in the UK.
 He naturally abhorred standstills in life.
-I remember lying in bed with a 50/50 change of survival, at best, during a long term admission in Kings College Hospital in 2005 when he asked me “what have you written about this week?”
+I remember lying in bed with a 50/50 chance of survival, at best, during a long term admission in Kings College Hospital in 2005 when he asked me “what have you written about this week?”
 When I responded “nothing, you know I do not like writing and have never been a writer”.
 His response was simple but hauntingly firm “I want an original idea written up from you every week”.
-I can call myself professional writer today.
-At this same time he was willing to pay for me to do a PhD in solar energy at Imperial College with me having only a 50/50 chance of recovery!
+I can call myself a professional writer today.
+At this same time, he was willing to pay for me to do a PhD in solar energy at Imperial College with me having only a 50/50 chance of recovery!

 Paramole was a great man and a man of the people; he always stood for the right thing, making things right and better.
-He unrelentingly believed in the “unquenchability of human spirit” and “freedom”, those were the things that mattered most to him.
-For him the human spirit is ever-enduring, ever-creative, only the body and things made of earth die.
-His, spirit lives on.
+He unrelentingly believed in the “unquenchability of the human spirit” and “freedom”, those were the things that mattered most to him.
+For him, the human spirit is ever-enduring, ever-creative, only the body and things made of earth die.
+His spirit lives on.
 So, I will not mourn Paramole… if I can resist it – I do not know if I can.